 So, before getting your mind wrapped up with what kind of content you need, take a moment to think about the why.
 Why is this message important for you?
 Why is it important for your audience?
 Why should they listen to you specifically?

 There are millions of reasons, as many as there are speakers in this world, so define the why and determine your goal based on it before anything else.

-If you are yet not sure about your social media goals, here are some that work for speakers:
+If you are yet not sure about your goals, here are some social media marketing for speakers that work: